by Michael Bani

 Key Use Cases:

-- Predictive modeling: To forecast supplement outcomes by biomarker trends
+- Predictive modeling: To forecast supplement outcomes by biomarker trends, utilizing predictive modeling in supplements to enhance efficacy.

 Example: A Smart Supplement Journey